 As a leader in cancer control since 1913, we are committed to saving lives from cancer and reducing the threat of the disease, not just in the United States, but globally, as well.
 The American Cancer Society combines this relentless passion with the wisdom of experience to make this vision a reality by focusing on countries with the most need and where measurable results can be achieved.

 Advancing the Global Fight Against Cancer

-Although our understanding of cancer is unprecedented, cancer continues to be a leading cause of death in the world.
-A comprehensive response that promotes prevention, early detection, treatment, and pain control is critical to saving lives and alleviating needless suffering that will expedite the control of cancer early in this century.
+We know that cancer is one of the most preventable — and the most curable — of major chronic, life-threatening diseases.
+A comprehensive response that promotes early detection and treatment is critical to saving lives, and will expedite the control of cancer earlier in this century.